1. I do not have a background in architecture. Can I still apply to the MArch program?

 13. Is there a minimum undergraduate GPA required for admission?

 Yes.
-Applicants are required to have a minimum GPA of 3.00/4.00 in their last 60 semester hours (or last 90 quarter hours) of undergraduate study in order to be accepted with full standing into the program.
+Applicants are required to have a minimum GPA of 3.00 on a 4.00 scale for the last 60 semester hours (or last 90 quarter hours) of undergraduate study in order to be accepted with full standing into the program.
 Students with lower GPAs will still be evaluated, but acceptance will be more difficult and greater emphasis will be given to the strength of their other application materials.
 Admitted students with a GPA below the required minimum will have one probationary semester to achieve at least a 3.00/4.00 graduate GPA and gain full standing in the program.
-All graduate students must maintain a minimum 3.00/4.00 GPA in order to keep good academic standing and remain at UIC.
+Once enrolled in the program, all graduate students must maintain a minimum 3.00/4.00 GPA in order to remain in good academic standing.

-14. What is the acceptance rate to the program?
+14. What is the acceptance rate for the graduate program?

 15. How do I know if all my application materials have been received?

 The applicant is responsible for the receipt of all required application materials as instructed on the website.
-It is advised to send and upload materials well in advance of the deadline.
+Applicants are advised to send and upload materials well in advance of the application deadline.

-No. Per University policy, all documents submitted to UIC become the property of the University.
+Per University policy, all other application materials submitted to UIC become the property of the University.
 Documents will not be released to the applicant or forwarded to other institutions or agencies.

-18. When will I hear back regarding the decision?
+17. When will I receive an admission decision?
 How are decisions communicated?

 There are resources at the University to help students navigate any potential opportunities related to scholarships and aid, but it is the responsibility of each student to actively explore all funding options.
 Prospective students are encouraged to supplement their potential graduate funding by searching for external scholarships (i.e., those beyond what the School or University offers).
 The Graduate College provides a good resource of funding databases to get you started.